 In December 1900, the shareholders of the CP&V voted to purchase the C&M, but to allow the Hillsboro Railroad to continue to lease the line.
 In October 1901, the Norfolk & Western (N&W) merged with the C&M. The CP&V became the Cincinnati-Portsmouth segment of the N&W. The Hillsboro Railroad Company (former C&M) was purchased by the N&W on July 1, 1902, and it became the N&W Hillsboro branch.
 In 1982, the Norfolk & Western Railway consolidated with the Southern Railway to form the Norfolk Southern Corporation, and the railroad became the Norfolk Southern.
 The Hillsboro branch was still in operation as of 1984 however it has since been torn up.

-Local trains serving remaining online customers are routed over the former PRR Richmond Division through Fairfax to Clare.
-A few short trains still served the small Idlewild yard at Montgomery Road in Norwood until all customers were shifted to Clare and the Hyde Park branch west of there was closed to traffic on September 10, 2009.
-The last train supposedly ran on the Hyde Park branch on August 28.
+Local trains serving remaining online customers are routed over the former PRR Richmond Division through Fairfax to Clare, which was the main, if small, classification and maintenance yard for the line.
+A few short trains still served the small Idlewild yard at Montgomery Road in Norwood until all customers were shifted to Clare and the Hyde Park branch was closed to traffic on September 10, 2009.
+The last train supposedly ran on August 28.
 Even before closing of the Hyde Park branch, most traffic headed eastbound from Clare anyway.
-Nicknamed the "Peavine" due to its torturous hills and curvature, the line is closed to through traffic and railbanked east of Seaman (about half way to Portsmouth).
-The CPL signals used along the route are still in place, but they have been turned off and covered in plastic.
+Nicknamed the "Peavine" due to its torturous hills and curvature, the line is closed to through traffic and is currently only in use to Williamsburg, though the operational limits of this railroad seem to change on a frequent basis.
+Starting on April 28, 2014, a new operator, the Cincinnati East Terminal Railway (CCET), leased the line from Norfolk Southern to provide three runs per week between Clare and Williamsburg.
+Service to Plum Run, a quarry just east of Peebles, has been discontinued, though CCET may endeavor to reestablish operations to there.
+The rest of the line from Plum Run to Portsmouth is railbanked, with several of the bridges needing major repairs.
+The CPL signals along the route are still in place, but even on the operating part of the line they have been turned off and are covered in plastic.
 Round Bottom and Binning Roads closely parallel the tracks from Newtown to Stonelick.
 In many places, the old utility poles and scruffy nature of the right of way makes for an interesting glimpse into the past.
-The future of this stretch of railroad is dubious at best, but its abandonment would leave a huge area of southern Ohio without any railroad whatsoever.
-With the CG&P, O&NW, and most of the CL&N gone, the Peavine is the only relatively complete remainder of the former narrow gauge railroad network left in southwest Ohio.
+The future of this stretch of railroad is dubious at best, but its abandonment would leave a huge area of southern Ohio without any railroad whatsoever, and Norfolk Southern seems unwilling to let it go.
+With the CG&P, O&NW, and most of the CL&N gone, the Peavine is the only relatively complete remnant of the narrow gauge railroad network left in southwest Ohio.

 Norfolk & Western, Cincinnati Connecting Belt Railroad